wernerschram/absynt/README.md

 It currently includes an x86 assembler, with support for 8086, i386 and x64 instructions, and an ARM assembler with support for A32 instructions.
 Neither implements the full set of instructions.

+It can output in different formats:
+- Raw: a file that contains a single section, this can be used as a DOS COM file or as a legacy bootsector
+- Elf: An executable containing multiple sections.
+This can be run from an Elf enabled OS (eg. Linux, BSD)
+- InProc: Allows you to put the compiled code in-process.
+This allows you to call the containing functions from the JVM.
+  This is inspired by the research in [guillaumebort/scasm](https://github.com/guillaumebort/scasm)

 ## examples
 The project includes the following example projects:
 - [Raspberry PI boot sector](examples/arm/bootRpi/src/main/scala/org/werner/absynt/arm/examples/BootRpi):